1 Obesity Alters the Metabolism

 • Lean people with a high degree of visceral fat due to a genetic predisposition will have increased SCI and a matabolism that is not efficietly regulated.
 They have an increased risk for chronic diseases.

 In conclusion, growing adipose tissue comes with profound metabolic changes.
-Hunger and satiety regulation becomes progressively inefficient, hormonal changes affect the metabolism, and systemi chronic inflammation alters the immune response and affects other tissues.
+Hunger and satiety regulation becomes progressively inefficient, hormonal changes affect the metabolism, and systemic chronic inflammation alters the immune response and affects other tissues.
 Our understanding of these complex processes is still limited to broad ideas.
-Today, research works on understanding the mechanisms that connect growing adipose tissue to chronic diseases, browning of adipose tissue, and most importantly the reversal of those metabolic changes.
+Today, research works on understanding the mechanisms that connect growing adipose tissue to chronic diseases and most importantly the reversal of those metabolic changes.
+An interesting field of research studies the browning of adipose tissue (white to beige adipocytes).
+This line of research shows that people with a higher amount of beige adipocytes tend to be not only leaner, but beige adipocytes also are asoociated with better metabolic health.

 Interested?
 Want to Know More?